Smith-Pad/Smith-Pad/README.md

 > Learning materials is a branch.

-> Learning materials are written in Markdown.
+> Learning materials contain markdown files and the Subjects Topic Interface.

 ### What this is used for?